ThomasByr/Phoenyx/helpme.md

         point : tuple | list | Vector
             base point of the rectangle
         width : int
-            the widdth of the rectangle
+            the width of the rectangle
         height : int
             the height of the rectangle
     """